 Before you get started, though, you should know what you’re in for.
 “Educate yourself.
 Try to speak to as many people who are in the field [as] you can to get advice.
 There’s a lot to learn,” Arden adds.
 “You wouldn’t go to a volleyball tryout without having any kind of training.”

+There are many different kinds of modeling.
 While the layperson likely thinks of fashion-forward runways and the world’s finest couture when pondering the life of a model, you’d be surprised by how many career options there truly are for a model; there’s as many genres and subsets within those genres as you’re likely to find in Hollywood when finding your footing as an actor.
 There are, of course, the supermodels of the world walking the Paris and New York Fashion Week runways, but there are also the commercial models you’ll find in video and print ads for major retail brands—everything from Target to T.J.
 Maxx to Macy’s.
 And that’s not to mention specialty consumer products like the latest Apple gadget and more.

 Though many dream of walking the spring collection for Tom Ford and Marc Jacobs, it’s the ultimate destination of very few.
 It’s not the easiest pill to swallow, but it should be said: You’re either born to be a fashion model or you’re not.
 There are many aspects of the profession that can be fine-tuned and trained in any modeling type, but your actual physical features and standards of contemporary beauty inevitably come into play.
 Traditionally (and we hate to say it!), models who are signed by major agencies and jetted to fashion weeks around the world are a size six or smaller, between 14 and 20 years old, and between 5 feet 9 inches and 6 feet tall.
 Just as Arden says above, a personality is key, too, but those are the fashion industry’s by-the-numbers expectations.